jamescommons/rowhammer/README.md

 the voltage on each bitline will momentarily be either "high" or "low" corresponding to whether there was charge stored in a cell or not.
 The row buffer bits latch onto their respective bitline's voltage.
-This operation transfers the state of row 3 into the row buffer, but it has also destroys all the data in row 3 since all the capacitors are allowed to discharge.
+This operation transfers the state of row 3 into the row buffer, but it also destroys all the data in row 3 since all the capacitors are allowed to discharge.
 Once the information is in the row buffer, the memory controller will fetch the desired byte from the row buffer, completing the read operation.
 It now has to put the data in the row buffer back into row 3.
 It does this by applying a voltage